telerik/xaml-docs/controls/radcloudupload/features/cloud-upload-file.md

 ## Events

-__CloudUploadFile__ class exposes several considerable events.
+__CloudUploadFile__ class exposes several events.

 * __StateChanged__: The event occurs when the value of the __State__ property changes.
 The event arguments are of type __CloudUploadFileStateChangedEventArgs__ and expose the following properties.
 	* __Item__: An object of type __CloudUploadFile__ which gets the cloud upload file item.
 	* __NewState__: An object of type __CloudUploadFileState__ which gets the new state of the item.
 	* __OldState__: An object of type __CloudUploadFileState__ which gets the old state of the item.

 * __ProgressChanged__: The event occurs when the upload progress changes.
 The event arguments are of type __EventArgs__.

 * __StartUploadRequested__: The event occurs when starting upload is requested.
-The event arguments are of type __StartUploadRequestedEventArgs__ and expose a single method - __ShouldQueueUpload__ - which can be used to indicate whether the item should be queued for upload or started directly.
+The event arguments are of type __StartUploadRequestedEventArgs__ and expose a single method, __ShouldQueueUpload__, which can be used to indicate whether the item should be queued for upload or started directly.

 * __CloseRquested__: The event occurs when a close is requested.
 A close is requested when the __RequestClose__ method is called or the __RequestCloseCommand__ is executed.
 The event arguments are of type __EventArgs__.